ExpressGateway/express-gateway.io/docs/policies/key-auth.md

 ### Usage

-In order to use the Key Authorization policy, consumers must be created and `key-auth` credentials created for them.
+In order to use the Key Auth policy, consumers must be created and `key-auth` credentials created for them.

 To create consumers (user and apps): use the [CLI][cli] and [create user][users-create] or [create app][apps-create] command.
 To create a `key-auth` credential for an user or app: use the [CLI][cli] and [create credential][credentials-create] command with type `key-auth`.

-To enable the Key Authorization policy, add `key-auth` in [gateway.config.yml][gateway.config.yml] in the [policies][policies] section.
+To enable the Key Auth policy, add `key-auth` in [gateway.config.yml][gateway.config.yml] in the [policies][policies] section.

 ```yaml